-Inflation jumped up to a 22-month high in September, official figures have revealed, with the measure of CPI standing at 1%.
-Unfortunately, this means that less than half of all savings accounts on the market now pay a rate that will match or beat it, which means it's more important than ever to make sure you're getting the best deal possible.
+Inflation took an unexpected dip in October, official figures have revealed, with the measure of CPI standing at 0.9% (down from 1% in September).
+Unfortunately, this hasn't had a measurable impact on returns: less than half of all savings accounts pay a rate that will match or beat it, which means it's vital to make sure you're getting the best deal possible.

-Inflation has been steadily rising over the last few months, and the latest boost certainly won't be welcomed by savers.
+Inflation has been on a general upwards trajectory over the last few months - even this latest dip is only marginal, and certainly won't bring much benefit to savers.
 This, combined with record low savings rates, means it's becoming more difficult to find an account that will give a measurable return, so don't leave it to chance!